qiz-li/lovelace-soft-ui/README.md

 ```

 # Cards
 Finally we've arrived on how to configure the cards themselves.
+All the cards below will be able to adjust to dark/light themes depending on if the sun is above or below the horizon.

 ## Text Header Card
 </p>